-The Cai Rang Floating Market is certainly the best-known of all floating markets in the Mekong Delta as it is the largest wholesale market and has been recognized as a national intangible cultural heritage in the year 2016.
-Every day, when it is still dark, hundreds of boats of all sizes loaded with watermelons, melons, carrots, sweet potatoes, fruit, or onions, converge to Cai Rang to trade.
+The Cai Rang Floating Market is certainly the best-known of all floating markets in the Mekong Delta as it is the largest wholesale market and has been recognized as a national intangible cultural heritage site in the year 2016.
+Every day, when it is still dark, hundreds of boats of all sizes loaded with watermelons, melons, carrots, sweet potatoes, fruit, or onions, converge on Cai Rang to trade.
 Many small producers come to sell their crops to wholesalers who will then sell them to other parts of the Mekong Delta.
 Some small retailers also come with their small boats to refuel and then sell the goods in the villages.
-It is an incessant ballet of boats where there are even floating grocers that offer coffee, soup or sandwich.
-The atmosphere is really extraordinary, it is a quite captivating sight that is offered to you especially near the Tet, the lunar new year of Vietnam, a period at which the Cai Rank floating market has its strongest activity.
+It is an incessant ballet of boats where there are even floating grocers that offer coffee, soup or sandwiches.
+The atmosphere is really extraordinary, it is a quite captivating sight that is offered to you especially near the Tet holiday, the lunar new year of Vietnam, a period at which the Cai Rank floating market has its strongest activity.

 The Phong Dien Floating Market is about 20 km southwest of Can Tho.
 Less touristy than that of Cai Rang, Phong Dien floating market passes for the most authentic market of the delta, because the motor boats there are rarer than elsewhere.
 Here, too, the trade is in full swing before dawn, and you can know what the boats sell thanks to the merchandise attached to a pole at the front of the boat.
 A merry tumult reigns in the midst of these boats covered with fruits, vegetables and other food or craft products, to the delight of the travellers immersed in this local commercial tradition.